konomu/lagrange-personal/_posts/2024-08-24-wa-ga-other.md

 If we try to work backward to uncover the case structure of this sentence, we find ourselves at a dead end.
 It makes little sense to accept <span style="color: #ff0040">"×このにおいがガスが漏れている(こと)"</span> as the case structure.

-The reason we can't find the case structure for these kinds of sentences is because something about the final spoken sentence has been additionally altered.
+The reason we can't find the case structure for these kinds of sentences is because something about the final spoken sentence has been altered.
 We can't construct a topicalization chart for this structure, so instead, here's a primer on the three major types of this structure you will encounter.

 ### The Redundant Type